ikr/ikr.su/cv_content.md

 ### 1996–2001

-I've obtained a **Bachelor's degree** from [Novosibirsk State University](http://www.nsu.ru) (NSU), having graduated with honors, with **100% excellent** grades in the Diploma, which makes me **one of the top-2% students**.
+I've obtained a **Bachelor's degree** from [Novosibirsk State University](http://www.nsu.ru) (NSU), having graduated with honors, with **100% excellent** grades in the diploma, which makes me **one of the top-2% students**.

 I studied at the department of mechanics and mathematics.
 We had _a lot_ of Math: mathematical